Monday, March 4, 2024

 Is this the crossroad, is this where we really agree and disagree?

 Identity - we agree I think - operates as an organisational template about who and what we are and do.
 But - and this is where we disagree - I don't see re-enactment as regression.
-It is a heightened awareness of wrongness using a template that relates to then, and not yet to now.
+I see it as a heightened awareness of wrongness, interpreted as if it is an echo of the past.
+The template one has at present, is out of date, updating it - seeking the location of power, the true nature of threat and experiencing one's own meanings, is vital.

 Again it sounds as if we are so much in agreement, but there is a difference.

 We are taught that clients keep repeating the past, keep on making the same mistakes because the past has caused damage.
-And for sure, the bad memories can glue themselves to good ones and begin a cascade of despair, detachment and behaviour that leads to further alienation and pain.
+Certainly bad memories are compelling, and it can seem as if bad memories are almost gluing themselves to good ones to create a cascade of despair, detachment and behaviour that leads to further alienation and pain.

 There is a long pause here followed by: